mrblog/wordle_playground/README.md

 **BEWARE:** *Spoiler is here because all the Wordle answers are in this repo.
 Don't look if you don't want to know.*

+*For research purposes only.*

 ## Overview

 This is not meant for cheating.
 That's no fun.
-The fun comes in comparing your Wordle solution to the algorithm just to compare and contrast your approach vs. the simple math guesser.
+The fun comes in comparing your Wordle solution to the algorithm, to compare and contrast your approach vs. the simple math guesser.

 The tool can also be useful for analyzing your guesses.
 I like to see how rapidly